 Respiratory syncytial virus (RSV) is the leading cause of bronchiolitis (inflammation of lung’s airways) and pneumonia (inflammation of the lungs) in children younger than 5 years.
 There is currently no vaccine or cost-effective therapeutics against RSV infection.
 Studying RSV-host interactions in the human airway epithelium model will likely accelerate our understanding of RSV pathogenesis and potentially identifying novel strategies for limiting the severity of RSV-induced pathophysiology.
-The Mehedi lab research focuses on host-pathogen interactions aspect of RSV infection.
-The lab uses normal human bronchial epithelial (NHBE) cells in air-liquid interface 3D culture system to develop pseudo-stratified and fully differentiated mucociliary epithelium.
-For determining RSV-induced pathophysiology in this human airway epithelial model, the lab uses statute-of-the-art microscopy for determining cytoskeletal reorganization, SAVA system for determining beat frequency of ciliated cells, EVOM2 for determining transepithelial electrical resistance, multiplex assays for determining cytokine and chemokines, and molecular biology techniques (qPCR, WB, IF, and IHC) for determining epithelial-mesenchymal transition.
+The Mehedi lab research focuses on the host-pathogen interactions aspect of RSV infection.
+The lab uses normal human bronchial epithelial (NHBE) cells in an air-liquid interface 3D culture system to develop pseudo-stratified and fully differentiated mucociliary epithelium of healthy and COPD patients.
+For determining RSV-induced pathophysiology in this human airway epithelial model, the lab uses statute-of-the-art microscopy for determining cytoskeletal reorganization, SAVA system for determining the beat frequency of ciliated cells, EVOM2 for determining transepithelial electrical resistance, multiplex assays for determining cytokine and chemokines, and molecular biology techniques (qPCR, WB, IF, and IHC) for determining epithelial-mesenchymal transition.
 This RSV human airway epithelium model is useful for determining disease pathophysiology and identifying novel strategies to combat RSV infection.
 We previously identified actin-related protein 2 (ARP2) as a novel host factor for filopodia-driven RSV cell-to-cell spread— a novel cell-associated RSV spread mechanism.
 The lab research focuses on identifying novel anti-viral therapeutics by delineating the mechanism of filopodia-driven RSV spread.
 The lab research also focuses on RSV live-attenuated and mRNA-based vaccine development.

 - Mehedi M., M. Smelkinson, J. Kabat, S. Ganesan, P.L.
 Collins, and U. J. Buchholz.
 Multicolor Stimulated Emission Depletion (STED) Microscopy to generate High-resolution Images of Respiratory Syncytial Virus Particles in Infected Cells.
 Bio-protocol, 2017, 7(17): e2543.